Planning

 POIL WEATHER

-By Commercial flight: We would recommend you to fly to Geneva or Lyon airport if using commercial airlines.
-They are international airports but smaller, easier to reach by car and closer than Paris Charles de Gaulle.
+By commercial flight: If you are using commercial airlines, we would recommend flying to Geneva or Lyon airport.
+These are international airports, but they are smaller and easier to reach by car than Paris Charles de Gaulle.

-By Private Plane: St Yan (40 mins by car) will accept jets.
-There is a 500 m tarmac strip in Autun (20 min by car).
+By private plane: St Yan Airport (40 minutes by car) can accommodate jets.
+There is also a 500 meter tarmac strip Aerodrome d’Autun, which is 20 minutes by car.

 When entering and travelling in France from a foreign country.